Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Gaussian behaviour for 1D systems

 This creation of winding number can be thought of as due to the unstable long wavelength modes of the field growing as fast as possible, with no backreaction in the short time necessary.
-It follows that
+It follows that, on restoring dimensional units,